 It was not until she was nearly nine years old that she and her mom thought of trying team gymnastics.
 Caroline joined a local level 4 team and had a great time.
 At the end of her first season, she joined the team at Denton Gymnastics Academy in Denton, TX, where she trained with Rodica and Aurel Lazar for levels 5-8.

-Caroline moved up to level 7 for the 2013 season.
+Caroline competed as a level 7 gymnast in 2013.
 She had a great meet at the State Championships where she earned gold medals on vault (9.750), balance beam (9.675), floor exercise (9.900) and in the all-around with a 38.975 as well as a silver medal on uneven bars with a 9.650.
 In 2014, Caroline had a solid performance at the Level 8 State Championships and qualified to the Region 3 Championships where she placed first on vault and balance beam scoring a 9.625 and 9.750 respectively.
 In the summer of 2014, Caroline moved to World Olympic Gymnastics Academy (WOGA) in Plano, TX.

 In 2015, Caroline moved up to level 9 where she finished second in the all-around with a 37.550 and first on balance beam scoring a 9.725 at the State Championships.
 She placed sixth in the all-around, first on balance beam and second on vault at the Region 3 Championships.
 This qualified Caroline to the Level 9 Western Nationals in Spokane, WA where she placed second on vault and tenth on floor exercise.

 As a first-year level 10 gymnast in 2016, Caroline finished fourth on balance beam with a 9.350 and eighth on vault scoring a 9.475 at the State Championships.
 At the Region 3 Championships, she won the balance beam title with a 9.500 and placed eighth on vault scoring a 9.350.
-In 2017, Caroline finished fourth on balance beam and seventh on vault at the State Championships.
+In 2017, following several months off with an elbow injury, Caroline finished fourth on balance beam and seventh on vault at the State Championships.
 She qualified to the Region 3 Championships as a specialist where she placed fifth on balance beam and seventh on vault.